AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/material-cat/image-rendering-api-ref/c-ir-material-catalog/c-ir-vignette-map-reference/r-ir-modifier.md

 ---
 description: Request modifier string.
 None or more Image Rendering commands separated by '&' characters.
 Used to store templates and modifiers which are to be applied every time a request for this vignette map entry is made.
-seo-description: Request modifier string.
-None or more Image Rendering commands separated by '&' characters.
-Used to store templates and modifiers which are to be applied every time a request for this vignette map entry is made.
-seo-title: Modifier

 solution: Experience Manager
 title: Modifier
-uuid: 725724dd-b664-4d43-8072-a79ea7e7fcce

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---